williamokano/litmus-chaos-thin-client/readme.md

 This repo is mainly for using on my Litmus Chaos terraform provider as the official client imports way too much stuff.

-## Depdencies
+## Dependencies

-This project depends only on hasura-go-client and it's transient dependencies.
+This project depends only on hasura-go-client, and it's transitive dependencies.

 If in the future I'm feeling to...
 I'll remove it too and to plain graphql queries.